mesejo/trex/README.md

 <a href="https://github.com/mesejo/trex"><img src="https://raw.githubusercontent.com/mesejo/trex/images/trex_logo.png" width="150" height="150" align="left" /></a>

-# trex: Keyword extraction
+# Efficient keyword extraction with regex

 This package contains a function for efficiently representing a set of keywords as regex.
-This regex can be used to replace keywords in sentences or extract keywords
+This regex can be used to replace keywords in sentences or extract keywords from sentences
-from sentences

 ## Why use trex?